Intercompany Accounting: Transactions, Entries & Elimination

 How Intercompany Accounting Works in Practice

-The theory behind intercompany accounting might seem straightforward, but putting it into practice?
-That's where things get interesting.
+The theory behind intercompany accounting may seem straightforward, but implementation often introduces complexity.

 Unlike external transactions that involve independent parties, internal dealings between related entities follow strict recording protocols.
 Miss a step, and your consolidated financial statements will reflect inaccuracies that can cascade through your entire financial reporting process.